dpk14/CellSociety/doc/DESIGN_PLAN.md

 ## Design details

+The main class contains all code regarding scene setup, with event methods that take user inputs (like dials, etc) and convert them to constructor parameters for a new simulation.
+Contains a method that initializes the instance variable myGrid.
+Contains a step function, which will call a method in the simulation class that updates the Grid according to the rules of the simulation type, and returns the grid as myGrid.
+Lastly, has a method that iterates through myGrid and adds the new objects in the grid to the scene root.

+The simulation class is a superclass with a subclass for each simulation type.
+Has a main public method, accessed by the main class, with a grid parameter.
+This method iterates through the grid, asking for the cell type at each index, then performing necessary methods specific to the function of that cell.
+Then this cell’s variables are updated and added to an ArrayList “changes.”
+Once one iteration has been made, a new grid is initialized and built from the changes ArrayList.
+This grid is returned, and the main class reads it and converts each cell object inside to an imageview with a position corresponding to a location on the grid, and adds this child to the root to be displayed.
+The simulation class contains all methods that will be used while iterating through the grid to handle cell interactions and additions on the grid.

+There will be a Cell abstract super-class as well as several sub-classes (such as fire, tree, empty cells for Spreading Fire, an agent cell for Segregation, and fish and shark cells for Wa-Tor World) corresponding to the different simulations to be run.
+The Cell super-class may contain several instance variables (such as x and y coordinates within the grid) and methods that will be applicable to every cell type, but the sub-classes will likely need to have additional instance variables and several overridden methods specific to the simulations they are a part of.
+We also never have to worry about a method being called on a cell from a different sub-class because each simulation works with only cells specific to it.

+See the User Cases section below for more specific insight.

 #### Use cases
 1) Apply rules to middle cell
 - in `Simulation` class, generate a list of cells and their locations based on the grid